NMMI/qbmove-simulink/README.md

 Windows, Linux... but you need to recompile it for your system.

 [WARNING:   Matlab version supported are from 2014a up to 2015b
-            Matlab bug advised, as soon as possible problem will be fixed]
+            Matlab bug advised, as soon as possible problem will be fixed Previous Matlab versions can download: https://github.com/qbrobotics/qbmove_simulink/commit/9cd93e137cd21c2b56a822ea5e8a742032f01692
+            ]

 1. Move your position in `qbmove_simulink`,type install and press return.
     It will install the library depending on your MATLAB configuration and